Rakan-z/KCL-UAV-Assisted-5G-Networks/README.md

 Simulation_linear_crowd.m
 -
-The program which simulates a multi-cell environment with a flashcrowd and uses the FBS_Boundary_search_lin algorithm to plan the FBS routes.
+The program which simulates a multi-cell environment with a flashcrowd and uses the FBS_Boundary_search_lin algorithm to plan the FBS routes

 Simulation_linear.m
 -
-The program which simulates a multi-cell environment and uses the FBS_Boundary_search_lin algorithm to plan the FBS routes.
+The program which simulates a multi-cell environment and uses the FBS_Boundary_search_lin algorithm to plan the FBS routes

 Simulation_piecewise_crowd.m
 -
-The program which simulates a multi-cell environment with a flashcrowd and uses the FBS_Boundary_search_pw algorithm to plan the FBS routes.
+The program which simulates a multi-cell environment with a flashcrowd and uses the FBS_Boundary_search_pw algorithm to plan the FBS routes

 Simulation_piecewise.m
 -
-The program which simulates a multi-cell environment and uses the FBS_Boundary_search_pw algorithm to plan the FBS routes.
+The program which simulates a multi-cell environment and uses the FBS_Boundary_search_pw algorithm to plan the FBS routes

 tspsearch.m
 -
-The 2-opt algorithm used to build the clustering algorithms.
+The 2-opt algorithm used to build the clustering algorithms